chipzx92/DataEngineeringI320/docs/presentations/dimensional_modeling/index.md

 ![Festival ERD](./images/FestivalERD.drawio.png)

-Remember that facts are numeric and additive - what column in our data model would we want to sum up, count, average, or do math on to help us answer the questions above.
+Remember that facts are numeric and additive - what column in our data model would we want to sum up, count, average, or do math on to help us answer the questions above?

 ### Creating Our Dimensional Model